 Considered illegal only a few years ago, products derived from cannabis and hemp are becoming increasingly visible throughout Thailand, as manufacturers start offering their products to the general market.
 However, while cannabis and hemp products are starting to become more widespread, they are not necessarily advertised to the public as frequently.
 This is because of existing restrictions limiting the promotion of such products under the Narcotics Act.

-For context, while certain parts of cannabis and hemp have been delisted, an announcement made by the Ministry of Public Health on 14 December 2020 clarified that the non-listed part(s) of cannabis and hemp plants are still under the Category 5 list of narcotic substances under the Narcotics Act.
-Therefore, businesses that wish to advertise cannabis and hemp part(s), including products made from them that have not been delisted (i.e., parts of hemp that contain THC levels of more than 0.2% of its dry weight), are still considered illegal and subject to several penalties for the promotion and advertisement of narcotics substances under the Narcotics Act and other related legislation.
+For context, while certain parts of cannabis and hemp have been delisted, an announcement made by the Ministry of Public Health on 14 December 2020 clarified that the non-listed part(s) of cannabis and hemp plants are still under Category 5 list of narcotic substances under the Narcotics Act.
+Therefore, businesses that wish to advertise cannabis and hemp part(s), including products made from them that have not been delisted (i.e., parts of hemp that contain THC levels of more than 0.2% of its dry weight), are still considered illegal and subject to several penalties for promotion and advertisement of Narcotics substances under the Narcotics Act and related legislation.